logo

 The Association of Ringing Teachers runs a training scheme for teachers to deliver the Learning the Ropes curriculum to their new ringers.
 This is backed up with a dedicated website, regular newsletters, Facebook pages and a range of publications and workshops aimed at those learning to ring and teaching new ringers.

-Hire Charges 2022
+Hire Charges 2024

-1 day £150 £75
+1 day £150 £225 £300*

-The hire charges are based on the Hirer providing the erection team (see below) and the ringers.
+The hire charges are based on the hirer providing the erection team (see below) and the ringers.
 If the Trust’s erection supervisor has additional expenses (e.g. for travel separate from the transport for the bells), or if over-night accommodation is needed, this will be charged at cost.

 The Trust reserves the right to refuse bookings or vary the hire charge at the time of the booking.

-Bookings that are cancelled by the Hirer within 8 weeks of the event will incur a cancellation charge of £30.
+Bookings that are cancelled by the Hirer within 8 weeks of the event will incur a cancellation charge of £50.
 This charge may be waived if there have been no costs or lost bookings.

-The Trust will invoice the Hirer with the payment details; invoices are payable within 30 days of the event.
+The Trust will invoice the hirer with the payment details; invoices are payable within 30 days of the event

-Transport Charge
+Transport Charges

 Site Requirements

-If it is to be erected indoors, a clear height of 4.5m is needed.
+The Charmborough Ring normally requires a clear space of 8m x 5m although a reduced space can be accommodated.
+When erected, the Charmborough Ring occupies approximately 2.1m x 4.3m.
+If the Charmborough Ring is to be erected indoors, a clear height of 4.5m is needed.
 If the trailer and its towing vehicle can be brought to the site this eases erection and minimises the time needed.
-A diagram showing dimension of the Ring is available here (and from the download page).

-Four 2.4m long x 225mm wide x 50mm thick timbers are available for the Ring to stand on to reduce damage to the ground.
+Four 2.4m long x 225mm wide x 50mm thick timbers are available for the CharmboroughRing to stand on to reduce damage to the ground.
 The Hirer may wish to provide additional protection if the surface is particularly vulnerable e.g. indoors or on grass.
 Please discuss any site specific concerns, including restricted space of less than 8m x 5m, with us.

 Erection

-The Trust will provide a competent supervisor to direct the erection and dismantling, but the Hirer must provide a team of at least 5 able bodied and reasonably strong adults to help with this.
+The Trust will provide a competent supervisor to direct the erection and dismantling, but for the Charmborough Ring the Hirer must provide a team of at least 5 able bodied and reasonably strong adults to help with this.
 The erectors should be suitably clothed for carrying the steel–work and wear stout footwear, ideally steel toe–capped boots if available.
 The Trust will provide all the tools necessary and has a small stock of strong rigger’s gloves which the erectors are encouraged to wear.

 A portable petrol driven generator is normally used to power the electric hoist used during erection and dismantling.
 However, where a normal 240 Volt mains supply is available this can be used instead.

-Erection normally takes about 1.5 hours and dismantling 1 hour.
+Erection normally takes about 1.25 hours and dismantling 1 hour.
 More information on the site requirements and erection sequence, together with photographs, can be found here.

-Health & Safety
+Health and Safety

 Insurance and Security